DC sports stars weigh-in on possible new name of Washington Football Team

 Alex Ovechkin, Washington Capitals

-Ovechkin is a Stanley Cup Champion and one of the greatest goal scorers of all time.
-He's 4th all-time in goals scored with 759.
-(Trust me, this number will likely change before Feb.
-2) When the 'Captain' speaks, you listen.
+Ovechkin is a Stanley Cup champion and one of the greatest goal scorers of all time.
+He's scored the fourth-highest number of goals in NHL history with 759.
+When the Captain speaks, you listen.
 Could he know something we don't?
-Ovi was an honorary captain in 2018 when The Washington Football Team took on the Indianapolis Colts.
+Ovi was an honorary captain in 2018 when Washington Football Team took on the Indianapolis Colts.

 Robert Griffin III, Former Washington Football player